 Millstream Homestead is within Millstream-Chichester National Park.
 This Homestead Visitor Centre is open daily.
 It is not staffed but rangers and campground hosts frequently visit and maintain this facility.
-In the case of an emergency only, Rangers can be contacted at the office, via the campground hosts (April-October) or in their private residences.
+In the case of an emergency only, Rangers can be contacted at the office, via the campground hosts (April-October).

-Park entrance fees and camping fees are charged.
-Self-registration stations are at the Park entry points and in the camping areas.
-Fees may also be collected by Park staff and campground hosts.
+Park entry fees can be paid at park entry points and in the camping areas.
+Fees may also be collected by Park staff.

-There is no online booking system at Millstream for camping.
-Camping areas at Millstream are Miliyanha and Stargazers Campgrounds.
+Camping areas at Millstream are Miliyanha and Stargazers Campgrounds and online bookings are essential for stays from 1 July 2020.
 Solid fuel fires are not permitted in the park under any circumstances.
 Both campgrounds have BBQ facilities but use of personal gas cooking appliances is also welcome.

 Campground Hosts are stationed in both campground for the majority of the tourist season, between mid-April and early October.
-They can provide a wealth of information about the park and what you can do here, as well as collect your camping fees.
+They can provide a wealth of information about the park and what you can do here.

 Miliyanha is a generator friendly campground and suitable for all vehicles.
 Stargazers is strictly a non-generator site and very large vehicles should proceed to Miliyanha.